kristopolous/ytmix/README.md

 ## API

-All the following can be accessed by doing api/<the thing listed>
+All the following can be accessed by doing a GET (unless otherwise specified) to `api/[the thing listed]`

 ### (JSON) help
 List the supported functions